jasmine8711/wordpress-child-theme/readme.md

 1. jQuery

-1. animate.css
+1. Animate.css

 1. Font awesome

 1. Google font

 ## Hight Feature
-1. Full screen navigation.
+1. Full screen navigation and on hover float shadow animation.
 Because this is a simple page website, I think it is simple to just have a navigation icon on the right corner.

 1. logo animation in After effect.
-I first using After Effect to create the logo animation video, then I upload the video to a  CDN.
+I first using After Effect to create the logo animation video.
 On the website, it is a full screen video background.

 1. Page on scroll animation
 I use jQuery and animate.css to give main element on scroll animation.

+1. Background parallax effect on mousemove.
+On the ABOUT ME section, the background image can move following the mouse.

-1. Button on hover gradient animation.
+1. Button on hover animation.

 1. Heighlight the important content on page scrolling.

-1. Frosted Glass Effect in CSS.
+1. Frosted glass effect in CSS.

 1. Dynamic website projects list.
 I use flip card for showing more information of the project, and add 3D css animation on the title when you hover on the website project card.